8. Heredity and external factors

 1. Juvenile diabetes is a hereditary disorder that is induced by external factors; but type 1 diabetes will not develop if none of the deviating gene-variants are present in the DNA.

-2. The risk of developing the disorder for children of a parent with juvenile diabetes varies between 1 to 10 %; the risk is 10 to 25% if both parents have type 1 diabetes.
+2. The risk of developing T1D for children of a parent with juvenile diabetes varies between 1 to 10 %; the risk is 10 to 25% if both parents have type 1 diabetes.

 3. Adult-onset diabetes is a hereditary disorder that is induced by external factors; but type 2 diabetes will not develop if none of the deviating gene-variants are present in the DNA.

-4. The risk of developing the disorder in later life for children of parents with adult-onset diabetes is as yet unknown.
+4. The risk of developing T2D for children of parents with adult-onset diabetes is as yet unknown.

 5. MODY(1-10) is an hereditary form of diabetes that is caused by only one single dominant gene-variant.